DanishjeetSingh/algo_trading/README.md

 - get jim cramers tweets and send it to gpt
 - set up gpt to suggest which stocks to buy and sell
 - once it's all up and running create a cron job according to stock market timings M-F
+- last 50 tweets is good for gpt to suggest stock tickers

 ### updates

-- last 50 tweets is good for gpt to suggest stock tickers
+- the twitter endpoint doesn't work anymore, switch to scraping

 ## Helpful resources